Enact Legislation to BAN sale of Ivory and Rhino Horn in Massachusetts

 - Purpose is NOT to criminalize possession of ivory currently owned by Mass residents or prohibit inheritance or noncommercial gifts.

-Unfortunately, the bill couldn't garner enough support to become a law in 2016.
-Lets change that in 2017 !!
+The bill couldn't garner enough support to become a law in 2016.
+Lets change that in 2018 !!

 Please join me in urging the Massachusetts state legislature to enact legislation to BAN the import, in-state, and internet sale and distribution of ivory and rhino horns in our beloved state.